 1. Business Funds

 A grocery store owner needs finances before they can set up their business.
 To get an investor’s attention, you need a compelling and detailed business plan that shows your competence.
-Remember to research the costs of equipment, food, a grocery store cash register system, merchant services, staff wages and other necessities.
+Remember to research the costs of equipment, food, a grocery store cash register system, credit card processing, staff wages and other necessities.
 Once you have a budget, you can create a comprehensive business plan and pitch it to investors.
 You can also use existing savings or take out a business loan.

 2. Inventory and Suppliers